marthacj/HP_Sus_Sys_3/README.md

 The system uses Ollama server to support the use of the offline Llama3 8B Model to run the queries.

+## Prerequisites
+- Windows 10 or later
+- Python 3.10
+- NVIDIA GPU with CUDA support (see https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html#:~:text=2.2.-,Download%20the%20NVIDIA%20CUDA%20Toolkit,downloads%20packages%20required%20for%20installation)
+- Node.js (tested with v20.14.0) and npm (tested with 10.8.1)

 ## Installation
-### Impact Framework
+1. Clone or download this repository.

+2. Install CUDA Toolkit:
+   - Download and install the CUDA Toolkit from [NVIDIA's website](https://developer.nvidia.com/cuda-downloads).

+3. Install Python dependencies: pip install -r requirements.txt

-Install the Impact Framework globally using npm.
+4. Install the Impact Framework globally using npm.

+IMPORTANT: Check what the latest version of IF is.
+At the time of development, the latest was 0.6.0 - the syntax of this project is not compatible with earlier versions and may not be with later versions.

+npm install -g @grnsft/if@0.6.0

+OR if still the latest version:

 npm install -g @grnsft/if

 Install the plugins to support the running of the pipeline.